 At the US Studies Centre he teaches the 3rd year Capstone Seminar American Perspectives.
 He also teaches cross-listed American Studies courses in the History Department such as US History: From Lincoln to Obama; Law and Order in Modern America; and New Orleans: Disaster, Slavery, and Culture.
 He is co-coordinator of the American Cultures Workshop, a fortnightly symposium focused on multidisciplinary American research.

-Working in the Big Easy: The History and Politics of Labor in New Orleans (Lafayette, LA: University of Louisiana Press, 2014).
+(with Steve Striffler) Working in the Big Easy: The History and Politics of Labor in New Orleans (Lafayette, LA: University of Louisiana Press, 2014).

 Peer Reviewed Articles and Chapters